kcanamar/code-every-day/log.md

 **Today's Progress**: Completed Camel Case 4 on HackerRank & Reverse Integer on Leetcode.

 **Thoughts**: These were for sure some brain teasers, The camelCase tripped me up for a while due to the logic.
 The Reverse Integer game me issues due to the constraints.
-I know I challenged myself but I am building confidence in how to think programaticaly.
+I know I challenged myself but I am building confidence in how to think programmatically.

 **Links to Work**: [hackerrank](https://www.hackerrank.com/canamar_kyle?hr_r=1), [leetcode](https://leetcode.com/kcanamar/)